coder/docs/workspaces/preferences.md

 If necessary, you can regenerate your key.
 Be sure to provide your updated key to all of the services you use.
 Otherwise, they won't work.

-> The SSH public key uses the ECDSA key algorithm instead of the more commonly
+> The SSH public keys use the [ED25519 key algorithm](https://datatracker.ietf.org/doc/html/rfc8709)
+> instead of the more commonly used RSA algorithm.
-> used RSA key.
-This provides you with a smaller, more performant key with the
+> This provides you with a smaller, more performant key with the same level of
-> same level of security as RSA.
+> security as RSA.

 ## Linked accounts